druskus20/templar/README.md

 ## Features
 - Similar to Jinja
-- Uses lua for configuration and scripting
+- Uses Lua for configuration and scripting
 - Completely configurable syntax on a template by template basis
 - No configuration overhead, `templar generate` is enough
-- Fast and multithread
+- Fast and multithreaded